h-havenga/jekyll/_posts/2017-11-10-languages.markdown

 own native tongue is Afrikaans and I am embarrassed when I hear myself speak.
 I often can't find words to describe common things.
-There's other reasons for that to, in the last three years I've lived outside South-Africa mostly, subsequently I only speak Afrikaans once a week or so with my family.
+There's other reasons for that to, in the last three years I've lived outside South-Africa mostly and subsequently I only speak Afrikaans once a week or so with my family.
 To be totally honest, my language in general is at a low point at this moment.
 I speak broken English to Germans, very broken German to Germans, and broken Afrikaans to my parents.